Catherine Opie: Work

-Opie's work is characterized by a combination of formal concerns, a variety of printing technologies, references to art history, and social/political commentary.
-It demonstrates a mix between traditional photography and unconventional subjects.
-For example, she explores abstraction in the landscape vis-a-vis the placement of the horizon line in the Icehouses (2001) and Surfers (2003) series.
-She has printed photographs using Chronochrome, Iris prints, Polaroids, and silver photogravure.
-Examples of art history references include the use of bright colour backgrounds in portraits that reference the work of Hans Holbein and the full-body frontal portraits that reference August Sander.
-Opie also depicts herself with her son in the traditional pose of Madonna and Child in Self Portrait/Nursing (2004).
+Opie's work is characterized by formal rigor, technical expertise, art history references, and socio-political commentary.
+She mixes traditional photography with unconventional subjects.
+For example, she explores abstraction in the landscape through the placement of the horizon line in the Icehouses (2001) and Surfers (2003) series.
+She has printed photographs using Iris prints, instant film, and photogravure.
+Examples of art history references include the use of bright color backgrounds in portraits that reference the work of Hans Holbein the Younger and full-body frontal portraits that reference the work of August Sander.
+Opie also depicted herself with her son in the traditional pose of Madonna and Child in Self Portrait/Nursing (2004).

-Opie's earlier work relies more heavily on documentary photography as opposed to allegorical, yet still provides a stark relationship to her investigation and use of powerful iconography throughout the years.
-The use of symbolic elements in Opie's works has allowed these portraits to sit separately from any of her previous works.
-For instance, the portrait Self Portrait/Pervert (1994) uses blood.
-The symbolism used in this work is recognised as a recurring statement for Opie, personally and allegorically.
-These images convey symbolic references to the celebration, embracing, and remembrance of the shift and personal relationship with one's body.
-Opie's use of blood is also seen in another work entitled Self-portrait/Cutting (1993).
+Opie's earlier work relies more heavily on documentary photography as opposed to allegory, yet in both she uses powerful and personal iconography.
+For instance, the portrait Self Portrait/Pervert (1994) uses blood on herself to confront ideas about normality.
+The symbolism used in this work is a recurring statement for Opie, also seen in another work entitled Self-portrait/Cutting (1993).

-Opie first came to be known with Being and Having (1991) and Portraits (1993–1997), which portray queer communities in Los Angeles and San Francisco.

-Being and Having includes 13 colour photographs of Opie's lesbian friends and looks at the performance of gender identity and masculinity with visual reference to 17th-century Old Master portraiture.

-Also exploring ideas of the outward portrayal of identity, in Dyke (1993), Opie portrayed her friend Steakhouse (now a queer filmaker, still friends with Opie) who had the word 'dyke' tattooed on her neck, seen as an act of bravery at the time.
+Opie first became known for her series with Being and Having (1991) and Portraits (1993–1997), which portray queer communities in Los Angeles and San Francisco.
+Being and Having includes 13 colour photographs of Opie's lesbian friends and looks at the performance of gender identity and masculinity, with visual references to 17th-century Old Master portraiture.
+In Portraits (1993–1997), Opie presents a variety of identities among the queer community, such as drag kings, cross-dressers, and trans men.
+The images reference Renaissance paintings of saints and characters.
+Also exploring ideas of the outward portrayal of identity, in Dyke (1993), Opie portrayed her friend Steakhouse, who has the word "dyke" tattooed on her neck.
 This photograph was also the first time Opie used a fabric background for her portraits, again alluding to Old Master paintings.
-As such, she saw this photograph as existing within the history of painting, rather than photography.
+She has said that she sees this photograph as existing within the history of painting, rather than photography.
+Opie has said that "Portraiture, for me, has always been about creating a visual representation of people who wouldn't otherwise be seen."

-In Portraits (1993–1997), Opie presents a variety of identities among the queer community, such as drag kings, cross-dressers, and F-to-M transexuals.Opie has referenced problems of visibility in the LGBT community, but in her images the reference to Renaissance paintings declares the individuals as saints or characters.
-Opie's portraits document, celebrate, and protect the community and individuals in which she photographs.